llllllllll/jisho/README.rst

 Word Grabber
 ~~~~~~~~~~~~

-To facilitate quickly searching words to be added as a flashcard, ``jisho`` includes a tool called the ``jisho-word-grabber``.
+To facilitate quickly searching words, ``jisho`` includes a tool called the ``jisho-word-grabber``.
-The word grabber is designed to make it easy to collect words while reading.
+The word grabber is designed to make it easy to look up words and add them to a flashcard deck.

+``jish-word-grabber`` searches the currently selected (highlighted) text and displays the definition(s) at the top of the screen.
-``jisho-word-grabber`` searches the currently selected word and adds it to a sqlite database stored at ``JISHO_WORD_GRABBER_FILE``, which defaults to ``~/.jisho-word-grabber.sqlite``.
+``jisho-word-grabber`` also adds the selected to a sqlite database stored at ``JISHO_WORD_GRABBER_FILE``, which defaults to ``~/.jisho-word-grabber.sqlite``.

 ``jisho-word-grabber`` is meant to be bound to a hotkey, for example, ``M-\```.
-Using a hotkey makes it minimally intrusive to add new words to a flashcard deck, making it more likely new words will get added.
+Using a hotkey makes it minimally intrusive to search for and add new words to a flashcard deck, making it more likely new words will get added.

-Currently ``jisho-word-grabber`` only works on GNU+Linux and requires ``xclip``.
+Currently ``jisho-word-grabber`` only works on GNU+Linux and has the following additional runtime dependencies:

+- xclip (retrieving the selected text)
+- dmenu (displaying the definitions)
+- bash (used to script ``jisho``, xclip, and dmenu)

 Building
 --------